iyourshaw/ppm-tools/README.md

 # Introduction
 Tools for working with the "map file" format that the ODE PPM uses to represent geofences.

-* `scripts` - Shell scripts that open source geospatial tools to downloading Open Street Map data and convert it to Geopackage format.
+* `scripts` - Shell scripts that use open source geospatial tools to download Open Street Map data and convert it to Geopackage format.
 * `ppm-tools` - Java command line tools:
     * `gpkg2ppm` - Tool for extracting Open Street Map road geometries from a Geopackage database and converting them into the "map file" format used by the ODE PPM module.
     * `ppm2geojson` - Tool for interconverting between PPM map files and Geojson.